 Catastrophizing, hypervigilance and fear avoidance tend to make pain worse.

 Also elevated hormone cortisol that our body releases in response to stress has been well documented and linked to pain somatization disorders, such as fibromyalgia, chronic fatigue syndrome, chronic pelvic pain, and more.

 It is very interesting how our emotions can translate into pain in the specific areas.
 Here you can find what emotions cause pain in certain parts of our body.
 Emotions that we don't listen to (as they try to tell us something) can cause inflammation and then chronic pain, so it is important to recognize what our body and heart are trying to tell us.
-For instance, shoulder pain (that I suffer from) can mean that I carry too many responsibilities (at least I feel that it's a lot, and it feels like weight on my shoulders).
+For instance, shoulder pain (that I suffer from) can mean that I carry too many responsibilities.
 Learn to listen to your body and mind, which means paying attention to your feelings and body sensations that may come as a result.

 There are a few ways how we can address both issues at the same time.
 It's important not to ignore any of our symptoms and pay attention to what we are feeling now.
 Do I feel any emotional pain that can translate into any physical sensations?
 Am I stressed and therefore tensed?

 Avoiding stress and anxiety 100% is impossible, but there are certain lifestyle changes that help coping with them a little bit better.

 The truth is that for everyone it is going to be different.
 Maybe regular exercise makes you feel worse, or there is a certain type of movement that works for you.
 Perhaps there are things that trigger your anxiety and therefore chronic pain.
 Try to find what works best for you.
 It is very important, because many people don't realize: what sounds good to them may not feel good to others at all and vice versa.
 I would like to encourage you to spend more time learning about your body and its needs.